Reactive-Network/documentation/docs/education/introduction/reactive-smart-contracts.md

 ## About This Course

-To equip developers with the skills and knowledge to harness the potential of RSCs, we've crafted a comprehensive course that includes detailed documentation and hands-on tutorials.
-Our objective is not just to impart technical knowledge but to foster a collaborative environment where developers can explore the full spectrum of possibilities that RSCs offer.
+To equip developers with the skills to harness RSCs, we've created a comprehensive course with detailed documentation and hands-on tutorials.
+Our goal is to foster a collaborative space where developers can explore the full potential of RSCs.

-The course materials encompass lectures, code examples hosted on GitHub, and video demonstrations, providing a multi-faceted learning experience.
-Whether you're keen on delving into the theoretical underpinnings of Reactive technology or eager to jump straight into practical [use cases](../use-cases/index.md), this course is designed to cater to your learning preferences.
+The course offers lectures, GitHub code examples, and video demonstrations for a multi-faceted learning experience.
+Whether you're interested in theory or practical [use cases](../use-cases/index.md), this course adapts to your needs.

 Throughout the course, we will examine various applications of RSCs, including: